tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ## Conclusion

+However much I have to critique, unsafe Rust is uniquely rewarding.
+Nowhere else can I wrap a bundle of hairy, low-level, error-prone code behind a zero-cost interface that's impossible to misuse.
 Navigating the difficulties of `unsafe` makes me appreciate the safe subset of Rust all the more.
-If I'm critical, it's because I love the language and want it to be even better.
 Safe Rust is more enjoyable and productive for me than any other language, and I hope there's a future where I can say the same for its unsafe counterpart.
 Happy programming 🦀